QualiTorque/terraform-provider-torque/examples/resources/torque_gitlab_enterprise_repository_space_association/README.md

-# Torque Repository to Space association module
+# Torque Gitlab Enterprise Repository module

-Configuration in this directory help associating a repository to a space.
+Configuration in this directory help associating a gitlab enterprise repository to a space.